Profile

 Chris Meigh-Andrews in his studio.
 (Photo: Lupe Cunha)

-Chris Meigh-Andrews’ first experimented with video in 1973 when he lived in Montreal and began exhibiting his work internationally in the late 1970’s.
+Chris Meigh-Andrews first experimented with video in 1973 in Montreal and he began exhibiting his work internationally in the late 1970’s.
 His early single screen video works have featured in a number of key exhibitions: “Short Histories of Video Art, (Part 2)”, John Hansard Gallery, Southampton, 2004; “Electric Eyes: British Artists’ Video 1985-88”, Tate Gallery and the Institute of Contemporary Art (ICA), London; Museo de Arte Moderno, Medellin, Columbia, Akademie der Bildenden Kunst, Vienna 1988; “Genlock”, Interim Arts, London, (& Touring) 1988; “Video from the 70’s and 80’s”, Doggerfisher, Edinburgh, 2008; “Analogue: Pioneering British, Canadian and Polish Artists’ Video”,(1968-88), Tate Britain, Anthology Film Archives, New York, the Foundation for Art & Creative Technology (FACT), Liverpool, Museum of Contemporary Canadian Art, (MOCCA),Toronto, Arsenal Institute fur Film und Videokunst, Berlin, and the Centre for Contemporary Art, Warsaw, 2007-08 and “The Self & Surroundings”, Dundee Contemporary Arts Centre, 2012.
 His early video work also features in two recent DVD collections: “Rewind and Play: An Anthology of Early British Video Art”, Lux/Rewind, (2009) and “New Contemporaries Moving Image: 1968-2010”, Bloomberg/New Contemporaries, (2014).

 Installation commissions include the Harris Museum, Preston (Eau d’Artifice, 1990); the Foundation for Art and Creative Technology (FACT), Liverpool, (Streamline, 1991); Camerawork, London (Cross Currents, 1993); Bath International Music Festival (Merging/Emerging, 1999); Victoria & Albert Museum, London (A Photographic Truth, 2001) and For William Henry Fox Talbot: the Pencil of Nature (2004); Huis Marseille Foundation of Photography(Temporal View in Amsterdam, 2003); the London School of Hygiene and Tropical Medicine (Returning, 2002) and Cavalier St James Centre for Creativity, Valletta (Resurrection, 2005)